MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 7. Choose OK to save your changes.

-### Merging trade discount and purchase distributions
+### Merge trade discount and purchase distributions

 If you've marked the Merge Trade Discount Distributions in Purchasing option in the Company Setup Options window, the trade discount distributions will be merged with the purchases distribution for invoice receipts.
 If you are using Project Accounting, the trade discount distributions won't be merged with the purchases distributions for invoice receipts.